iamryanchia/ustcthesis/README.md

 This repo holds the source code of my master's thesis.

-You can check the specific branch to find the code of each chapter. **The full text of the thesis will be released soon.**
+You can check the specific branch to find the code of each chapter. **The full text of the thesis will be available from CNKI.**

 My research topic is object detection.
 In the thesis, I improve the object detector from three perspectives: